 Objective, Transparent, and Scientifically Rigorous

 The Measuring the Effects of Catch Shares Project is intended to support people in informing their own understanding of and decisions about catch shares, rather than to advocate for or against catch shares.
 Accordingly, our approach focuses entirely on providing reliable, objective, understandable information based on rigorous scientific analysis of real-world data.
-We are tracking a set of indicators that were selected for their potential to answer one or more key questions about catch shares based on scientifically sound evidence.
+We tracked a set of indicators that were selected for their potential to answer one or more key questions about catch shares based on scientifically sound evidence.

-Tracking the indicators relies heavily on data collected by the National Marine Fisheries Service (NMFS) and other sources, with supplemental data collection conducted by the project team where appropriate.
+Tracking the indicators relied heavily on data collected by the National Marine Fisheries Service (NMFS) and other sources, with supplemental data collection conducted by the project team where appropriate.
 To identify trends prior to the catch share programs, we analyze data for a baseline period that extends back to 2002, and further in some cases.
 The relatively long timeframe provides context for understanding the changes that occur after the start of the catch share programs.

 In reporting the results, we present only the status and trends that exist in the data.
 We make no judgments about whether the status and trends are desirable or undesirable, or whether the catch share programs should be continued, discontinued, or altered.